 Next, sprinkle on the salt and pepper, as well as any other flavorings you’ve chosen (to your taste).
 Again, use your hands to massage the seasonings onto the leaves evenly.

-Line a sheet pan with parchment paper or silicone mat, and lay the “chips” out flat, again in a single layer (you might need multiple pans, or to make two batches).
+Line a sheet pan with parchment paper or a silicone mat, and lay the “chips” out flat, again in a single layer (you might need multiple pans, or to make two batches).
 Bake for 8-12 minutes, watching carefully because they’re easily burnt at the end.
-When they feel crispy and mostly dry, remove them from the oven and let them sit, continuing to bake a little, on the sheet for a couple minutes.
-Then, they’re ready to enjoy!
+When they feel crispy and mostly dry, remove them from the oven and let them sit, continuing to bake a little, on the sheet for a couple of minutes.
+Then, your crispy kale chips are ready to enjoy!